apache/zeppelin/docs/interpreter/spark.md

 {% include JB/setup %}

-## Spark Interpreter for Apache Zeppelin
+# Spark Interpreter for Apache Zeppelin

+<div id="toc"></div>

+## Overview
+[Apache Spark](http://spark.apache.org)  is a fast and general-purpose cluster computing system.
+It provides high-level APIs in Java, Scala, Python and R, and an optimized engine that supports general execution graphs Apache Spark is supported in Zeppelin with
-[Apache Spark](http://spark.apache.org) is supported in Zeppelin with Spark Interpreter group, which consists of five interpreters.
+Spark Interpreter group, which consists of five interpreters.

 <table class="table-configuration">